Become a Volunteer

 Try It!
 You Might Like It!

 Volunteering with Interfaith is very flexible—volunteers help as little or as often as fits into their schedule.
-Whether you have an hour a week to visit with a senior, or just an hour a month to drive and accompany a client to a medical appointment, you can choose how often you would like to volunteer.
+Whether you have an hour a week to visit with a client, or just an hour a month to drive and accompany a client to a medical appointment, you can choose how often you would like to volunteer.

 Our volunteers are a diverse group—people of all ages and at all stages in their lives—retirees, empty-nesters, working adults, young professionals, stay-at-home moms, families and teens.
 Anyone who has a desire to help others is welcome to join us!

 - Flexible 24-hour access to our online scheduling system allows you to blend volunteering into your life at your speed

 - Meet new people and make new friends

 - Stay connected and contributing to the community you love

 Interfaith Caregivers serves several hundred clients in Ozaukee County.
 The services provided by volunteers include rides to medical appointments, grocery shopping, friendly visits and phone calls and other essential errands.